SjorsVanGelderen/nes-editor/README.md

 The full NES palette is available, and during editing the palette is constrained so as to discourage graphics the NES can't actually render.

+This editor aims to replace [YY-CHR](http://www.geocities.jp/yy_6502/yychr/index.html) at least for NES graphics.

 ## Next priorities

 * More drawing tools
+* Selecting and sliding
+* Cutting / copying and pasting
 * Specify file to load
 * Specify file to save
 * Implement toggle-able grid